PoisotLab/ms_network_prediction/manuscript.md

 flexibility than existing tools.
 We argue that @fig:example is an example of the promise of these tools *even* when facing datasets of small size.
-When carefully controlling for overfitting machine learning systems are at least adequate at generalizing.
+When carefully controlling for overfitting machine learning systems are at least adequate at generalising.
 The ability to extract and engineer features also serves to bolster our predictive power.
 In short, the current lack of massive datasets must not be an obstacle to prediction; it is an ideal testing ground to understand how little data is sufficient to obtain actionable predictions.